National Research Program

 2. Collaboration with other Medical Funding Bodies

-Cure Cancer Australia has co-funded early-career cancer researchers in partnership with the Cancer Council NSW, the Prostate Cancer Foundation of Australia, the National Breast Cancer Foundation and the Leukaemia Foundation.
-Consistent with Cure Cancer’s philosophy of funding early-career investigators with innovative ideas in cancer research, the foundation will sometimes fund the first year of larger project grants or fellowships with each of the above organisations through their respective research grants processes.
+Cure Cancer Australia has co-funded early-career cancer researchers in partnership with Cancer Council NSW, Prostate Cancer Foundation of Australia, National Breast Cancer Foundation and the Leukaemia Foundation.
+Consistent with Cure Cancer Australia’s philosophy of funding early-career investigators with innovative ideas in cancer research, the foundation will sometimes fund part of a larger project grant or fellowship with one of the above organisations through their respective research grants processes.

 For enquiries, please contact our Research Alumni Program Manager on